rchain/architecture-docs/execution_model/rhovm.rst

     :scale: 40
     :width: 1017

-    *Figure - Two-stage Binding from Names to Values*
+    *Figure - Two-stage binding from Names to values*

 Each instance of the VM maintains a set of environments into which the bindings of locations to values will be committed.
 Commits are realized by the rho-calculus I/O reduction semantics, which consist of a single substitution/evaluation rule: